 While it might be helpful if they recovered quicker it really is out of their control.
 Instead, give them the time they need to rest.
 If they have allowed you permission to talk to their neurologist with that handy HIPAA form then save them some work and call the doctor to update them and see if any tests or appointment needs to be made.

 Tip 5: Be aware that Medication Can Suck

 Sometimes the effects of the medication a person needs to take are worse than the seizures themselves.
 I have had medications that made my hair fall out in clumps.
 I have medication that impaired my ability to learn and speak the way I normally would.
 I have medication cause my hands to constantly tremble.
 I have had medication make it difficult to walk and see straight.
 I have experienced double even triple vision and what’s worse is that many medications can cause mood problems.

 For example, the medication I take now can cause depression, but on the other hand, it keeps me seizure free.
 I made the choice to deal with the depression rather than worrying about a seizure every

 So you may have some rocky times with them as they try and find a medication.
 They may reach a point where they are deemed medication resistant and then they’ll look at options like nerve stimulators, brain surgery, and even dietary options.
 It takes patience and a great deal of grace on your part as they continue on their journey for control and answers.

 I hope this article has been of help.
 If you want to show your support for your loved one in a visual and stylish way check out the epilepsy awareness swag shop on the menu up top.
 Have any questions?
 Just leave a comment and I’ll do my best to answer you or write an article about it.
-Epilepsy related content is posted each Wednesday!
+Epilepsy-related content is posted each Saturday!